chrisbcallahan/bash_prompt/README.md

 $ make
 ```

-To run my code (after compiling it), type:
+To run code (after compiling it), type:

 To Run:
 1: $ ./1730sh